Testing Analytical Laboratory

-The purpose of the excursion to the forties and fifties of the last century, when authors Antonín Jílek and Jan Koťa published a three-part publication Gravimetric Analysis and Electroanalysis and contributed significantly to the development of the primary methods in the field of quantitative analytical chemistry, was to explain, taking into account the specific application in our Control Laboratory, the use and the benefit of primary methods at present.
+The purpose of the excursion to the forties and fifties of the last century, when authors Antonín Jílek and Jan Koťa published a three-part publication Gravimetric Analysis and Electroanalysis and contributed significantly to the development of the primary methods in the field of quantitative analytical chemistry, was to explain, taking into account the specific application in our Testing Laboratory, the use and the benefit of primary methods at present.

 Atomic absorption spectrometry